 Of course, some games looked terrible both then and now.
-There wasn't really any way for pixel artists to communicate and ripping game graphics so you could analyze them was difficult.
-TVs didn't exactly show you what was going on with 1:1 pixels either.
-Some of the best looking games were those by Bitmap Brothers and Psygnosis but the artists behind those were probably some kind of wizards, at least in the mind of the then me.
+There wasn't really any convenient way for pixel artists to communicate, rip/dump game graphics or download reference for analysis.
+TVs didn't exactly show you what was going on with 1:1 pixels either (and pausing required special hardware).
+Some of the best looking games were those by Bitmap Brothers and Psygnosis.
+The artists behind those were probably some kind of wizards.

-Looking at the raw pixels now, I'm finally able to understand how things were done, and I quite enjoy poking and prodding the pixels in a kind of learning experiment.
+Looking at the raw pixels now, I'm finally able to understand how things were done, and I quite enjoy poking and prodding the pixels to learn.
 Here follows some Amiga game related pixel art that I've been doing lately.

-Fooling around with a Shadow of the Beast sprite, from the Megadrive version I believe.
-Around 12 colors per character feels pretty right for this style of rendering with painted volumes and hues.
-This guy is pretty monotone though, and can get away with a smaller palette.
+Here I'm fooling around with a Shadow of the Beast sprite, from the Megadrive version I believe.
+The SotB sprites varied a bit between ports.
+Using around 8-12-16 colors per character feels pretty right for this style of rendering with painted volumes and sick hues.
+This particular guy is pretty monotone though, and can get away with a smaller palette.

 I like to put a sky color into one of my ramps to bind the scene together.
-I had the luxury of affording the special eye color as well and I think it's worth its cost.
+I had the luxury of affording the special eye color as well and I think small accents can be worth their cost.

-Gnarly tree from the Shadow of the Beast title scroll.
-I gave it more colors, hues, and modified the branches to give it a little more flow.
+A gnarly tree from the Shadow of the Beast title scroll.
+I gave it more colors, hues, and modified the branches to give it a little more flow (negative spaces).
 To many colors for an old Amiga doing dual playfield stuff I think, but these are just for fun and practice.
 Using cold and warms in a mix is often effective.
 Gives the surfaces a certain dimension which you can't get with flat colors of the same hue.

 A ramp with 12-ish colors of the same hue is meaningless for a detailed subject like this.
 Whenever my figure is looking blurry and lifelessly monotone, I go in and hue shift a few colors.
 Those colors are much more valuable as hues.
 Antialiasing/smoothing is a giant trap, I feel.
-The teal on this tree was initially a highlight brown but changing it to the flat teal made the tree feel much more alive in its deadness.
+The teal on this tree was initially a highlight brown but changing it to the flat teal made the dead tree feel more... alive.

 This awkward sliding boss thing is so strange I had to do something with it.
-Have it some legs to explain the sliding movement.
+Gave it some legs to explain the sliding movement.

 A not finished pixel version (too many noisy and unnecessary pixel groups and orphans).
-Gave it a few more colors than 12 because it's so big.
+I gave it a few more colors than 12 because it's so big.